mars-planet/mars_city/servers/voicelib/doc/voicelib-sw-reqs.rst

-functionality (at least earlier in the data-flow, given the nature of compounding errors and dependencies among functional requirements 1-5) should become identifiable; the ability to learn from each episode of each feature use and thereby both improve a kim instance's statistical models of speech, language, and understanding as well as to add new 'vocabulary' items ("voice macros") could be an important means of minimizing astronaut frustration and effort while maximizing an astronaut's ability to direct a rover as they please.
+functionality (at least earlier in the data-flow, given the nature of compounding errors and dependencies among functional requirements 1-5) should become identifiable; the ability to learn from each episode of each feature use and thereby both improve a the voice interface instance's statistical models of speech, language, and understanding as well as to add new 'vocabulary' items (named entities and 'voice macros') could be an important means of minimizing astronaut frustration and effort while maximizing an astronaut's ability to direct a rover as they please.

 Specific areas of improvement are below: